I Want to Tell You

 "I Want to Tell You" is a song by the English rock band the Beatles from their 1966 album Revolver.
 It was written and sung by George Harrison, the band's lead guitarist.
 After "Taxman" and "Love You To", it was the third Harrison composition recorded for Revolver.
 Its inclusion on the LP marked the first time that he was allocated more than two songs on a Beatles album, a reflection of his continued growth as a songwriter beside John Lennon and Paul McCartney.

 When writing "I Want to Tell You", Harrison drew inspiration from his experimentation with the hallucinogenic drug LSD.
 The lyrics address what he later termed "the avalanche of thoughts that are so hard to write down or say or transmit".
-In combination with the song's philosophical message, Harrison's stuttering guitar riff and the dissonance he employs in the melody reflect the difficulties of achieving meaningful communication.
+In combination with the song's philosophical message, Harrison's stuttering guitar riff and the dissonance he employs in the melody may reflect the difficulties of achieving meaningful communication.
 The recording marked the first time that McCartney played his bass guitar part after the band had completed the rhythm track for a song, a technique that became commonplace on the Beatles' subsequent recordings.

 Among music critics and Beatles biographers, many writers have admired the group's performance on the track, particularly McCartney's use of Indian-style vocal melisma.
 Harrison performed "I Want to Tell You" as the opening song throughout his 1991 Japanese tour with Eric Clapton.
 A version recorded during that tour appears on his Live in Japan album.
 At the Concert for George tribute in November 2002, a year after Harrison's death, the song was used to open the Western portion of the event, when it was performed by Jeff Lynne.
 Ted Nugent, the Smithereens, Thea Gilmore and the Melvins are among the other artists who have covered the track.